Schedule

 • Consistent data collection and reporting: The role of standards in the circular economy – Christina Seidel, sonnevera international corp. & Iris Monner, CSA Group

-• Redefining Packaging: Advancing Mycelium-Based Materials for a Sustainable Future – Chen Li & Dr. Qiuyan Yuan, University of Manitoba
+• Redefining Packaging: Advancing Mycelium-Based Materials for a Sustainable Future – Chen Li & Dr. Ali Zoungrana, University of Manitoba

 in Tradeshow